 To schedule an Assessment please click this link to send an email.
 Candace will then conduct a brief screening to determine who should conduct your assessment.

-• Individual therapy is 50 minutes
+• Individual therapy is 50 minutes or 65 minutes

 • R1:99 uses the tri-phasic model for trauma recovery: